ddlindeque/xerxes/README.md

 All whitespace (except line ends) are ignored.
 We have line comments starting with #, representing written notes on the cards.

 ## Text editor
 The text editor is the simplest editor.
-All that is needed is to be able to add, editor and delete text in a file.
+All that is needed is to be able to add, change and delete characters in a file.
 Almost like the simplest version of vi.
+The text editor edits text in a specific location in RAM.

 ## Assembler
 The first version of the assembler is the simplest assembler, to read a file of assembly instructions and encode them to binary code.
-The source text will be read from a specific hard coded address, and written to a specific hard coded address.
+The source text will be read from a specific hard coded address (where the text editor operate), and written to a specific hard coded address.
 ````asm
 LDA #$01
 STA $0200